 Educators Financial Group manages each of the Funds in accordance with the standard restrictions and practices imposed by Canadian securities legislation, including National Instrument 81-102 Investment Funds of the Canadian securities administrators ("NI 81-102").
-These standard restrictions and practices, which are incorporated into this asimplified prospectus by reference, have been designed in part to ensure that the Funds' investments are diversified and relatively liquid, and to ensure the proper administration of the Funds.
+These standard restrictions and practices, which are incorporated into this simplified prospectus by reference, have been designed in part to ensure that the Funds' investments are diversified and relatively liquid, and to ensure the proper administration of the Funds.

-Each of the Funds is also prohibited from making or retaining any investment which would result in the units of the Fund not being qualified investments for a trust governed by a registered retirement savings plan (includes locked-in plans), registered retirement income fund (includes locked-in and self-directed plans), registered education savings plan, first home saving account, or a tax-free savings account under the Income Tax Act (Canada) and the regulations thereunder (the "Tax Act") or which would render a Fund subject to tax under Part X.2 of the Tax Act.
-During the financial year of the Funds ended December 31, 2022, each of the Funds observed the investment restrictions set forth in this paragraph.
+Each of the Funds is also prohibited from making or retaining any investment which would result in the units of the Fund not being qualified investments for a trust governed by a registered retirement savings plan (includes locked-in plans), registered retirement income fund (includes locked-in and self-directed plans), registered education savings plan, first home savings account, or a tax-free savings account under the Tax Act or which would render a Fund subject to tax under Part X.2 of the Tax Act.
+During the financial year of the Funds ended December 31, 2023, each of the Funds that were in existence during such year observed the investment restrictions set forth in this paragraph.